Q:Do you offer Gift Certificates?

-A: Maine College of Art occupies two buildings: the Porteous building is the primary location, at 522 Congress Street.
+A: Maine College of Art & Design occupies two buildings: the Porteous building is the primary location, at 522 Congress Street.
 The second location is at 380 Cumberland Ave, just two blocks from the main building.
 Please note that the entrance to 380 Cumberland is actually on Casco street, through the parking lot.
-Once you've entered a building, a security personnel can help direct you.
+Once you've entered a building, a security personnel can help direct you, or your instructor will be waiting to help direct you to the classroom.
 There are also posters with classes and room numbers throughout both buildings.

 Q: Where can I park during class?

-A: Maine College of Art does not provide parking or validate parking.
+A: Maine College of Art & Design does not provide parking or validate parking.
 Some options are:

 Street parking - the streets directly surrounding the college are metered, from 9-6pm, Monday through Saturday.
 If you don’t mind walking a small distance, you can park a few blocks away for unmetered street parking.
 A good place to start looking is Pleasant Street.